SoCal Val: Other media

 She appears as the ring announcer in the opening wrestling sequences of the 2013 film Pro Wrestlers vs. Zombies, which also stars Roddy Piper, Kurt Angle, Matt Hardy, Shane Douglas, and Hacksaw Jim Duggan.

 In 2019, Val became a staff member of the YouTube channel "ScreenStalker", hosting the channel's movie news videos.
 Val has also hosted on the YouTube channel "Wrestletalk".

+Val is a regular stage host for celebrity panels at fan conventions hosted by Monopoly Events, including Comic Con Liverpool and others, she frequently interviews popular guests and hosts question and answer panels between the guest and the audience.

 Personal life

 On August 31, 2013, Mayo was arrested and charged with DUI and leaving the scene of an accident with property damage in Orlando.
 She was arrested and released the same day after posting bail of $600.
 She was later cited and charged with failing to yield to oncoming traffic when making a left turn from that incident.
-Mayo entered a plea of not guilty and as of September 2018, the case remains ongoing.
+Mayo pled not guilty, with a third pre-trial conference scheduled for December 16, 2013, and a trial expected in January 2014, however there is no public information available for either of these events.